Topeka, Kansas Divorce Attorneys in Shawnee County

 - The conduct of the parties during the marriage

-- And any other relevant factors
+- Any other relevant factors

 Distribution of Property in Topeka, Kansas

 Kansas divorce laws call for an equitable distribution of assets.
 This means that the court will divide the marital property between the parties as it deems equitable and fair, after setting aside each party’s separate property.
 This essentially means that you get to keep what belongs to you (property you owned prior to the marriage) and all shared property (property you owned during the marriage) will be divided equally between you and your ex-spouse.
-The court will consider the following factors in dividing the property between the parties:- The economic circumstances of the parties at the time of the division of property
+The court will consider the following factors in dividing the property between the parties:

 - The contribution of each spouse to the marital estate